Marsha Wilcox Photography

 Flutist, Flute Orchestra Director, Flute Clinician, Flute Adjudicator

-Paige Dashner Long is an internationally recognized flute choir director, contrabass flutist and award winning composer.
-Currently Ms Long, an Altus Performing Artist, directs the Metropolitan Flute Orchestra in summer residence at New England Conservatory, the Daytona State College Flute Choir and the Florida Flute Orchestra.
+Paige Dashner Long is an internationally recognized flutist, flute orchestra director, contrabass flutist and award winning composer.
+Currently Ms Long, an Altus Flutes Performing Artist, directs the Metropolitan Flute Orchestra in summer residence at Groton Hill Music Center in Groton, Massachusetts, and the Florida Flute Orchestra.
 As an active guest flute clinician and ensemble director, she has led workshops and directed flute ensembles for music schools in France, Germany and Mexico, as well as for universities and flute associations throughout America.
 She performs with the International Flute Orchestra, is the vice president of the International Low Flutes Society and is a recent chairperson of the Low Flutes Committee of the National Flute Association (NFA), a recent coordinator for the NFA’s Flute Choir Composition Competition, served on the executive board of the Florida Flute Association and is past president of the Greater Boston Flute Association.
-Her original composition for flute orchestra, Eventide Soliloquy, was a winner of the 2012 NFA Newly Published Music Competition.
+Her numerous original compositions and arrangements have won many national awards.
+Recently retired as the flute instructor at Daytona State College, she remains active with the Daytona State College Flute Choir, as a performer, and has stepped away as director.

 As an active performer, Paige currently plays flute and harpsichord with the Daytona Solisti Chamber Orchestra and is the director of the Chamber Players of Palm Coast.
-As an active teacher, she is part of the music faculty at Daytona State College in Daytona Beach, FL and maintains a private flute studio.
-As an international ensemble performer, Paige has presented concerts in Japan, Iceland, France, Germany, Austria, Italy, England, Scotland, Wales, Ireland, Greece, Belgium, The Netherlands, Luxembourg, Czech Republic, Portugal, Russia, Finland, Estonia, Latvia, Poland, Slovenia, Slovakia, Hungary, Croatia, Malta, Chile and Mexico.
+As an international ensemble performer, Paige has presented concerts in Japan, Iceland, Switzerland, France, Germany, Austria, Italy, England, Scotland, Wales, Ireland, Greece, Belgium, The Netherlands, Luxembourg, Czech Republic, Spain, Portugal, Russia, Norway, Sweden, Finland, Estonia, Latvia, Poland, Slovenia, Slovakia, Hungary, Croatia, Malta, Chile and Mexico.

 As an accomplished composer, she is a member of the American Society of Composers, Authors and Publishers (ASCAP) and her compositions and arrangements can be found at Falls House Press, a subsidiary of Theodore Presser Company and ALRY Publications.